 You could get a great new job offer or get lucky with a surprise windfall.
 Or you could get laid off and struggle to find work for two years.
-That is one reason why we save: the future is unpredictable.
+We save because the future is unpredictable.

 Saving money can provide a safety net in case of an emergency and help you become financially secure.
 But when the goal you’re trying to get to is vague and you’re not going to use that money for many years — say money for a down payment on a house or your own retirement — it can be hard to motivate yourself, let alone verify that you’re on track.
 And many people are not.